The Basics of Your HVAC Unit

 Controls

-Each HVAC system must be controlled by a control system.
-The control system will decide the amount of energy consumed, where it goes and when.
-This information is crucial for a campus or building to function efficiently and efficiently.
+A control system is necessary to control the operation of any HVAC system.
+The control system will decide how much energy is used and where the energy is used and when.
+This information is vital for a campus or building to function efficiently and effectively.

 Compressor